Final Portfolio

 Methods & Parameters

-The cleanAndTransition helper in GameLevelDoors.js is a method with 2 parameters:
+The cleanAndTransition helper in GameLevelDoors.js takes 2 parameters:

 // GameLevelDoors.js